motion-framework/MOTION/README.md

    `carla-0.9.16-cp310-cp310-win_amd64.whl`
    (the `cp310` part must match your Python version: `cp310` for Python 3.10, `cp311` for 3.11, `cp312` for 3.12).
+4. Verify the python version `python --version`
-4. Install it:
+5. Install it:
 pip install C:\CARLA_0.9.16\PythonAPI\carla\dist\carla-0.9.16-cp312-cp312-win_amd64.whl

 Adjust the path and filename to match your setup.

-To verify it worked:
-python -c "import carla; print(carla.file)"

-If it prints a file path without errors, the CARLA API is installed.

 ---